harrisgood/harrisgood/README.md

-- 👋 Hi, I’m @harrisgood
+- 👋 Hi, I’m Harris
-- 👀 I’m interested in ... things
+- 👀 I’m interested in ... collaborating with a team to build user focused web applications
-- 🌱 I’m currently learning ... js
+- 🌱 I’m currently learning ...
+Typescript, Websockets
-- 💞️ I’m looking to collaborate on ... things
+- 💞️ I’m looking to collaborate on ... anything with React, Javascript, Typescript or CSS
-- 📫 How to reach me ... call into the void
+- 📫 How to reach me ... email goodhandharris@gmail.com

 <!---
 harrisgood/harrisgood is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.